cambridge-cares/TheWorldAvatar/Agents/BuildingIdentificationAgent/README.md

 This agent requires the following tools, which **MUST** run on the same stack.
 The details for setting them up are explained at [stack manager page](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager).

-(1) SPARQL endpoint

-There must be an existing namespace in the stack blazegraph which contains the heat emissions and coordinates data of various companies.
-The coordinates must be in the EPSG:4326 CRS.
-These are converted internally to the CRS used in the PostgreSQL database.
-These triples must be instantiated according to the [OntoCompany](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_Ontology/ontology/ontocompany) ontology.
-This can be done by running the [heat instantiation agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/1690-add-heat-instantiation-agent/Agents/HeatInstantiationAgent) followed by the [heat emission agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/1683-update-heat-agent-queries/Agents/HeatEmissionAgent).

-(2) PostgreSQL database
+(1) PostgreSQL database

 The agent is designed to use the stack PostgreSQL.
-It requires the buildings data to be stored in a schema called 'citydb' in the user-specified database.
+It requires the buildings data to be stored in a schema called 'citydb' in the "postgres" database.
 This schema must have three tables called 'database_srs', 'building' and 'cityobject'.
 The building height is retrieved from the 'measured_height' column of the 'building' table.
 The building footprint is obtained from the 'wkb' column of the 'cityobject' table.
 The EPSG coordinate reference system used in the database is retrieved from the 'database_srs' table.
 The record for a single building must have identical values for the 'id' column in the 'building' and 'cityobject' tables.
-This id will appear in the 'building_id' column of the 'factories' table created by this agent.
+This id will appear in the JSONObject returned by this agent.

 ### 1.2 Docker deployment